Ncodiario Book Arts / Printmaking

 The Ncodiario Book Arts/Printmaking Program offers advanced study in arts, relying on the book as a way of artistic expression and printmaking in the context of the narrative.
 It is a two-year 60-credit program that must be completed in four semesters.

 Important features of the program are its printmaking opportunities, its emphasis on investigating traditional and modern bookbinding, its encouragement of writing and the use of text, and its situation in an arts university, giving students a unique opportunity to draw on other art areas–such as, photography, graphic design, multimedia, crafts, sculpture.

 How the Program Unfolds

-The course of study, which is individually tailored to each student’s interests and experience, encourages the development of new concepts, while offering proficiency in both traditional and contemporary processes.
+The course of study, which is individually tailored for each student’s interests and experience, encourages the development of new ideas, while still offering proficiency in both traditional and contemporary processes.
 The core program of bookbinding, offset lithography, and letterpress courses is augmented by investigations into related fields of study in studio-arts and colloquia and seminars on art and the book.
 Courses in the first semester intersect–reflecting the integration of skills and concepts integral to book arts.
 Through both years students have the opportunity to work on their writing.
 The second year extends a concentration in course work toward the Ncodiario Thesis Exhibition under the supervision of an advisory committee selected by the student.